Group of Seven experience route: Northeastern Ontario

 Location: Parry Sound

 Connect to the canvas: though the Group of Seven formed after Thomson’s death, they all captured changing light, water and wind conditions in small outdoor paintings and sketches.
 This is demonstrated in F.H.
 Varley’s Stormy Weather, Georgian Bay, c.
-1921, National Gallery of Canada.
+1921, at the National Gallery of Canada.

 Open year-round, this area so captivated the Group of Seven’s A.Y.
 Jackson, Franklin Carmichael and A.J.
 Casson that they petitioned the government to designate it as a protected park.